What is a Guarantor for a Rental Apartment?

 You can offer the landlord a few months extra upfront or an extra security deposit if you don't exactly meet the income requirement.

 If bad credit or no credit is plaguing you, you can try offering 6 months of rent upfront.
-Often this 6 months will apply to the end of your lease.
+Often these 6 months will apply to the end of your lease.

 Some landlords may request the entire year's rent upfront to feel secure.